Skip to main content

 “It’s important to not just collect the data to see how we’re doing, but to go back and report where you are lacking and talk about ways to get input from the talent,” Kim said.
 “You must ensure you get their honest feedback, and utilize their feedback to make a difference.
 Because otherwise, it seems inauthentic.”

-Utilizing data-driven approaches, gathering continuous feedback, and embracing transparency and authenticity are key principles for enhancing DEI-focused retention efforts within organizations.
+Data-driven decision making, continuous employee feedback, and a commitment to transparency and authenticity are essential principles for strengthening DEI-focused retention efforts within organizations.

-By setting clear DEI goals, tracking metrics, and prioritizing employee experiences, companies can improve retention strategies and create a more inclusive workplace culture.
+Organizations that establish clear DEI goals, track meaningful metrics, and prioritize the employee experience are better positioned to enhance retention strategies while fostering a more inclusive workplace culture.

-Learn how a membership in our community can help you move the needle in improving your company culture.
+Discover how joining our community can help you make measurable progress in improving your company culture.